-PAIN 2

-EYEBROWS

-Entire brow lowered, especially inner corner, which is angled sharply downward.
+EYEBROWS Entire brow lowered, especially inner corner, which is angled sharply downward.
 Roll of skin piles up above eyebrow.
 (Action of corrugator.)

-EYE

-Reduced to single line by compression of orbicularis oculi.
-The stronger the action, the straighter the line.
+EYE Reduced to single line by compression of orbicularis oculi.
+Stronger action makes straighter line.
+MOUTH Opened in clenched-teeth grimace, with lips stretched up and sideways to the limit.

-MOUTH

-Opened in a shout.
-Upper lip stretched high above teeth; lower lip pulled down below teeth and tightened.
-Entire mouth widened.
 (Action of risorius/platysma and levator labii superioris.)

-SIGNATURE WRINKLES